 I spent several years developing a flour mix that would have some whole grains and also lend a soft, non-gritty, and light texture that mimicks that of wheat, and now I’m sharing it with you!

 This recipe works best for cakes, yeast breads/rolls, quick breads, cakes, and muffins.
-I don’t recommend this blend for cookies, but my friend Brianna from Flippin’ Delicious has a great flour blend and cookbook for that!
+I don't recommend this blend for cookies.

 If you would rather buy a pre-made gluten free flour blend, there are some great ones!
 Here is a list of my favorite store-bought gluten free flour blends and which recipes they work well with.